makors/mirror/README.md

 # Discord Mirror

-Make your account behave like a bot and mirror messages from a server to another through webhooks.
+Make your account behave like a bot and mirror messages from a server to another (through webhooks).

 ## Showcase